helenbatson/chronic_kidney_disease/README.md

 #### Random Forest: 100 percent
 The decision tree is the basic building block of a random forest.
 The random forest is better than a single decision tree because it pools predictions from multiple sources, thereby incorporating much more knowledge than from any one individual.
+(Described on [scikit-learn]https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html

 ```
 pipeline = Pipeline([